 SB-145 appears to allow adults to victimize minors by luring them with the intent to have sex, and then shields the predator from being automatically registered as a sex offender, as in the case of a 25 year old luring a 15 year old for sex, or a 22 year old luring a 12 year old.

 SB-145, as currently written, appears to allow certain sexual predators to live among the population without anyone being aware.

-These claims are at best misleading and at worst false, beginning with the headline.
-The bill does not, under any reasonable interpretation, “protect pedophiles who rape children.”
+These claims were at best misleading and at worst false, beginning with the headline.
+The new law does not, under any reasonable interpretation, "protect pedophiles who rape children."
 Although the crimes addressed in SB-145 fall under the heading of statutory rape (given that the victims are under 18, the statutory age of consent), they do not include forcible sex crimes of any kind, as a spokesperson for Sen. Wiener, Victor Ruiz-Cornejo, explained in an email:

 Currently, there are several non-forcible, “consensual” sexual offenses involving minors which require lifetime sex offender registration.
 These cases involve minors who are having a sexual relationship with someone over the age of 18.
 Although minors cannot legally consent to sexual activity, the cases are viewed as “consensual” because the sexual activity is not forced and the minor is a willing participant.
 SB 145 does not apply for anyone 14 years or younger.

 Moreover, it is not the case that the new law would, per the article's claim, "allow a sex offender who lures a minor with the intent to commit a felony (i.e., a sex act) the ability to escape registering as a sex offender as long as the offender is within 10 years of age of the minor."